Tusharpanchariya/namstejavascript2/Readme/question.md

 What i higher order function?
 Answer:-A function takes another function as a argument  and return from it call higher order function

+What Is diffrance between map and filter ?

+map() transforms each element of an array and returns a new array of the same length

+filter() selects elements from an array based on a condition and returns a new array containing only those elements that satisfy the condition.

+ what is Counstructor function ?
+A constructor function in JavaScript is a special type of function used to create and initialize objects

+what is javascript starvation / CallBack Starvation ,"JavaScript thread blocking" or "render-blocking JavaScript,"